 Give way markings on the minor road are preferred but can be omitted if the flows on the minor road are very low.

-Figure 4.43: Example from Glasgow of side street junction where road is raised to footway level.
+Figure 4.43: Example from Glasgow of side street junction where road is

 Figure 4.45: Example from Netherlands of continuous footway across side street junction.
 A person is running with their dog across the footway.